 A note on pan size: In this recipe we call for a 9-inch by 13-inch rimmed baking sheet.
 If you do not have this, you can use a 9-inch by 13-inch rimmed baking dish with taller sides.

-- In a cold medium saucepan or skillet, combine olive oil, minced garlic, thyme, rosemary and the black pepper.
-Place pan over low heat then cook, stirring occasionally 5 to 10 minutes or until aromatic, but before the garlic browns.
+In a cold medium skillet, combine olive oil, minced garlic, thyme, rosemary, and the black pepper.
+Place the pan over low heat and cook, stirring occasionally, 5 to 10 minutes or until aromatic, but before the garlic browns.
 Set aside.

-- In a large bowl, combine the warm water, yeast and honey.
+In a large bowl, combine the warm water, yeast, and honey.
 Stir a few times then let sit for 5 minutes.
-Now, add 1 cup of the flour and a 1/4 cup of the infused garlic-olive oil mixture.
+Add 1 cup of the flour and a 1/4 cup of the infused garlic-olive oil mixture.
 Stir 3 to 4 times until the flour has moistened.
 Let sit for another 5 minutes.

-- After 1 hour, heat oven to 450 degrees F (230 degrees C).
-Then, use two tablespoons of the remaining garlic-olive oil mixture to oil a 9-inch by 13-inch rimmed baking sheet.
-(See note if you do not have this pan size).
+After 1 hour, heat oven to 450 degrees F. Use two tablespoons of the remaining garlic-olive oil mixture to oil a 9-inch by 13-inch rimmed baking sheet.
+(See above if you do not have this pan size).

-- Transfer dough to the baking sheet then press it down into the pan.
+Transfer the dough to the baking sheet then press it down into the pan.
 Use your fingers to dimple the dough then drizzle the top with the remaining 2 tablespoons of the garlic-olive oil mixture.
-Let the dough rise for 20 minutes until it puffs slightly then bake 15 to 20 minutes or until golden brown.
-Transfer focaccia bread to a cooling rack and cool.
+Let the dough rise for 20 minutes until it puffs slightly.
+Bake until golden brown, 15 to 20 minutes.
+Cool baked focaccia bread on a wire rack.